Recreation, Park, and Tourism Management, B.S. (Health and Human Development)

 Students who have completed 29.1 credits with a 2.00 cumulative grade-point average are eligible for entrance into the major, except for the Professional Golf Management option.

-First-year students are admitted directly into the Golf Management option at the University Park campus only.
-In addition to the University's academic requirements, each student admitted to the Golf Management option must have a playing proficiency represented by a minimum golf handicap of 12 or lower.
+First-year students are admitted directly into the Professional Golf Management option at the University Park campus only.
+In addition to the University's academic requirements, each student admitted to the Professional Golf Management option must have a playing proficiency represented by a minimum golf handicap of 12 or lower.
 This must be certified in writing by a Professional Golf Association member or golf coach.

 Direct Admission to the Professional Golf Management Option